Hans-L-Max/WebTrafficSimulator/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Copyright
+© 2024 Max Brückner.
+All rights reserved.

 Happy testing!